 Planting and Care

 Tart cherries grow well throughout much of the United States.
 They need about 1,000 chill hours below 45 degrees Farenheit in winter.
-This limits their range to the Carolinas and northward through Zone 4.
+This limits their range to the Carolinas and northward through zone 4.
 Although all cherries need well-drained soils, tart cherries tolerate moderately heavy soils better than sweet cherries.
 Space tart cherries 20 to 25 feet apart, sweet cherries 25 to 30 feet apart.
 Dwarf trees can be planted with closer spacing.